joseret/readnd-project-readable-starter/README.md

 Sorry it is a little messy but there was so little guidance that is was lots of hacking and googling :)

+# V3

+ - Fixed author in comments and add/edit
+ - Fixed 404 (if we ust category/:category would be nicer way but got the message)